nchain-innovation/chain-gang/docs/Development.md

  # Github & PyPi

- To force a release the git version needs to be tagged
+ To force a release the git version needs to be tagged.
+ 1) Update `cargo.toml` version.
+Otherwise GitHub won't figure out that the software has been updated.
+ 2) Update git `tag` and push.
+Otherwise the GitHub action `release` will not be triggered.

 ```bash
  git tag -a v0.2.0 -m "Python interface"